 Hornets are very much like wasps only significantly larger in size and rarer.
 We will treat these nests in the same way as wasps and also guarantee their treatment.

 Bees although in the same family (Hymenoptera) are obviously more beneficial to our environment, gardens and food production in general.
-As a matter of policy we do not like to destroy them unless they are causing a significant risk to the occupants health and well being or property.
+As a matter of policy we do not destroy them .
 There are many misconceptions regarding the ‘protection’ of bees and whether it is illegal to destroy them and sadly it does not appear that there is any specific legislation that prevents their destruction.
-Our policy therefore is that we wont kill them unless they are a) on private property or permission is granted by the authority or landowner b) they represent a significant risk to the occupiers because of their location c) they cannot be retrieved by a beekeeper and relocated because of their situation.
+However as our commitment to the environment our policy is that we wont kill bumble bees, wild honey bees or masonry bees.